-Recommendations that come forth from this Call for Funding Request will go before the 2016 Legislature.
-Reimbursable expenses may be incurred on or after July 1, 2016, or the date on which the LSOHC approves the accomplishment plan, whichever is later.
-Unless otherwise provided by the legislature during the appropriations process, the funds are available until June 30, 2019 when projects must be completed and final accomplishments reported.
-Funds for restoration or enhancement are available until June 30, 2021, or five years after an acquisition, whichever is later, in order to complete initial restoration and enhancement work.
-If a project receives at least 15% of project funds from federal funds, the time period of the appropriation may be extended to equal the availability of federal funding, to a maximum of six years.
+Recommendations that come forth from this Call for Funding Request will go before the 2017 Legislature.
+Reimbursable expenses may be incurred on or after July 1, 2017, or the date on which the LSOHC approves the accomplishment plan, whichever is later.
+Unless otherwise provided by the legislature during the appropriations process, the funds are available until June 30, 2020 when projects must be completed and final accomplishments reported.
+Funds for restoration or enhancement are available until June 30, 2022, or five years after an acquisition, whichever is later, in order to complete the restoration and enhancement work.

-Schedule for 2015
+Schedule